-Contemporaneous is an ensemble of 21 musicians whose mission is to bring to life the music of now.
-Recently recognized for a “ferocious, focused performance” (The New York Times) and for its “passionate drive...setting an extremely high bar for other ensembles to live up to” (I Care If You Listen), Contemporaneous performs and promotes the most exciting work of living composers through innovative concerts, commissions, recordings, and educational programs.
+Contemporaneous is an ensemble of 22 musicians whose mission is to bring to life the music of now.
+Recognized for a “ferocious, focused performance” (The New York Times) and for its “captivating and whole-hearted commitment” (I Care If You Listen), Contemporaneous performs and promotes the most exciting work of living composers through innovative concerts, commissions, recordings, and educational programs.

 The mission of Contemporaneous is:

 to provide composers with the opportunity to take risks and to challenge themselves and their audiences, without regard for conventional constraints on creative imagination;

 to present the most exciting music of our time through innovative performances and recordings; and

 to bring educational and outreach programs to communities in need, especially those that would not otherwise have access to new music.